End of Watch

 Is it any good?

-End of Watch is being advertised as "from the writer of Training Day."
+This engaging, action-filled movie is being advertised as "from the writer of Training Day."
 David Ayer has written and directed other things, but certainly Training Day is the best of them, and thankfully End of Watch captures some of that movie's energy.
 Ayer understands the rudiments of a day of work, and viewers see the main characters at all points during their shifts -- bored, tired, waiting around, as well as the more exciting stuff.
 The movie overdoes it a bit in terms of the frequency and intensity of exciting stuff, but it's easily forgiven.

 The movie's best attribute is the strong chemistry between the two main characters.
 Their banter and bond seems genuine, and it's infectious.
 The movie's clandestine video-camera style works to capture a unique, intimate rhythm, but it also raises questions of practicality: Where did the footage of the bad guys come from?
 Did they film it themselves and then donate it?
 Regardless, End of Watch is still an intense, entertaining drama.